aceokay/hiresly_ember/README.md

 # Hiresly

 Connecting employers with developers in the Portland Metro area.

 Developers can create a profile, complete code challenges and generally prove their abilities.
 Developers must return a full answer and a video walkthrough (screencast) of their code.

 Employers can see what the dev talent have to offer and can even send tests  (made up of a problem) to developers to further see what the developer can do.

+The idea for this app came from looking at the local job-board webside [Mac's List](https://www.macslist.org/) and coming to the conclusion that we could do the same thing, but better, and for developers.
+Let the developers shine!

 ## 1 Where We Are: